Kal So-won: Life and career

 6-year-old Kal began her journey as a child actress following her debut acting role in Take Care of Us, Captain (2012).
 Her performance in the South Korean film, Miracle in Cell No. 7 (2013) gained her domestic recognition after becoming one of the best-selling Korean films of all time.
 Her role earned her numerous nominations and awards including "Best New Actress" at the Baeksang Arts Awards and Max Movie Best Film Awards, and notably made her the youngest nominee for the "Best New Actress" and "Best Actress" awards in the history of the Grand Bell Awards'.
 In February 2014, Kal signed an exclusive contract under YG Entertainment.
 She revealed amongst several candidates, she chose YG Entertainment as her first agency.
 In celebration, she had a meal with singers and actors including Big Bang, 2NE1, Cha Seung-won, and Yoo In-na.
 Under the agency, her credits include the television series' My Daughter, Geum Sa-wol (2015), Glamorous Temptation (2015), The Doctors (2016), The Legend of the Blue Sea (2016), and A Korean Odyssey (2017).

 In 2015, Kal joined BigBang onstage and performed the intro to their single "Blue" at their MADE World Tour held in Seoul, South Korea.
 Kal also appeared as a guest performer for iKon during the first portion of their stage for the single "Love Scenario" at the 2018 Continue Tour held in Seoul, South Korea.

 Kal has been on a hiatus from acting since 2023.

 In 2025, after YG Entertainment announced it would end its actor management division, her contract expired in May.
-In June, She made her first leading role appearance in Wavve’s original drama Where’s My Hero?, adapted from the webtoon of the same title.